Chess Mail logo Correspondemce Chess history book

 The world's top chess magazine: eight printed issues per year.
 Good site for links and now with an online database of 800,000 games.

-Scurrilous, funny, sometimes serious, sometimes libellous.
-Only comes out about 3 times a year when editor Jon Manley is in the mood.
-A new issue is just out!
+Kingpin Scurrilous, funny, sometimes serious, sometimes libellous.
+Used to come out in print about 3 times a year when editor Jon Manley was in the mood.
+Reactivated online it occasionally posts new articles.

 Europe Echecs The principal chess magazine in French.